 Washington, sporting the NFC’s top current win streak of four games and a newfound perch atop the East, hosts a Seahawks team that looks good but not intimidating.
 Seattle barely covered in just one of its three contests versus the East and lays a medium-range spread on the road.

 Can Washington continue its resurgence?

-Washington came back to win that game, throttled the Dallas Cowboys on Thanksgiving Day, and just had a week for the ages.
-They defeated the Pittsburgh Steelers, who were 11-0 at the time, and San Francisco 49ers on the road.
+Washington came back to win that game, throttled the Dallas Cowboys on Thanksgiving Day and just had a week for the ages.
+They defeated the Pittsburgh Steelers, who were 11-0 at the time, and the San Francisco 49ers on the road.

 The NFC East has been a hot potato, with the Eagles, Giants and Washington occupying the top spot.
 Washington looks like it has the goods.
 But how many times can the team count on the defense to outright win the game?
-In last week’s victory over San Fran, Washington scored two defensive touchdowns while its offense tallied none..
+In last week’s victory over San Francisco, Washington scored two defensive touchdowns, while its offense tallied none.

 Dallas Cowboys, really?

 The price of being “America’s Team” is that of being overbet.
 That’s what happened to the Dallas Cowboys, who were played heavily throughout the season to win the NFC East.

 DraftKings Sportsbook released the splits Monday regarding division betting.
 And the Cowboys, who can’t find enough algorithms on this planet to capture the division, lead the way with 64% of the revenue.
 The Giants command 16% of the money, the Eagles 13% and Washington, which would win if the season ended today, has just 7% of the handle (and only 1% of the bets).